-Edison Energy’s Thought Leadership Series features conversations with leading experts from across the industry.
+Edison Energy’s Visionary Voices: Perspectives in Energy Series features conversations with leading experts from across the industry.
 These thought leaders are driving innovation in energy markets and available solutions for commercial, industrial and institutional energy buyers.
 Their diverse perspectives and experience offer a real-time view into the transformation happening in the market today.

 Teresa Hill is a partner at K&L Gates, a global law firm, where she focuses her practice in the areas of energy and infrastructure projects and transactions with an emphasis on wind, solar, biomass, geothermal and hydroelectric power.
 Teresa advises clients in the negotiation of development-related agreements, with an emphasis on negotiating major power purchase agreements.
 Teresa spearheads the K&L Gates Corporate Energy Sourcing initiative, which helps corporate customers develop and implement sustainability and carbon goals through their energy strategy.